MarcusWolschon/osmeditor4android/documentation/docs/index.md

 If you're interested in this project, you're welcome to help improving it.
 We need UI designers, translators, and of course Java programmers.
 Join our Google group or mail Marcus@Wolschon.biz.

+#### Legal

+__OpenStreetMap__ and the magnifying glass logo are trademarks of the OpenStreetMap Foundation.
+The Vespucci app is not endorsed by or affiliated with the OpenStreetMap Foundation.